PerfCake/Demos/Weaver/README.md

 You can keep the worker in the order as specified in the configuration file or shuffle them by setting _weaver.shuffle_ property to true.

 You can limit the number of threads by setting _weaver.thread_ property.
-If not specified a _CachedThreadPool_ is used, otherwise, _FixedThreadPool_ is used.
 All the threads are started as daemon threads not to block the process when terminated.
+The number of threads can never be higher than the number of workers created.

 The application can be terminated by ^C / Ctrl+C.